polkadot-developers/docs-sandbox/source/docs/tutorials/03-private-network.md

     ./target/release/node-template build-spec --disable-default-bootnode --chain local > customSpec.json
     ```

-    If you open the `customSpec.json` file in a text editor, you would see that it contains several fields, including a large blob that contains the WebAssembly (Wasm) binary for the runtime you built using the `cargo build --release` command.
+    If you open the `customSpec.json` file in a text editor, you would see that it contains several fields.
+One of those fields is the WebAssembly (Wasm) binary for the runtime you built using the `cargo build --release` command.
-    Instead of viewing the entire file, you can preview the first and last few lines to see the fields you need to change.
+    Because the WebAssembly (Wasm) binary is a large blob, you can preview the first and last few lines to see the fields you need to change.

 1. Preview the first few fields in the `customSpec.json` file by running the following command: